-1. State Law Determines Workers’ Compensation Requirements – and Fines
+1. State Law Determines Workers’ Compensation Requirements and Penalties

-Every state that requires Workers’ Comp Insurance handles noncompliance its own way.
-Most levy a fine when you don’t have the required coverage, but how much you have to pay depends on:
+Every state that requires Workers’ Comp Insurance has a unique approach to addressing noncompliance.
+Most levy a fine when a business does not have the required coverage, but how much business owners have to pay depends on:

-- The number of employees you have.
+- Number of employees.
 Sometimes the smaller the business, the smaller the fine.
 For example, in New York, a noncompliant business with fewer than five employees may face fines of $1,000 to $5,000.
-For more than five employees, the fine can reach $50,000.
+For businesses with more than five employees, the fine can reach $50,000.

-- The number of days you are noncompliant.
-In Illinois, a business owner who “knowingly and willfully fails to obtain insurance” faces up to a $500 per day of noncompliance.
+- The number of days a business is noncompliant.
+In Illinois, a business owner who knowingly fails to obtain insurance faces up to a $500 per day of noncompliance.

 The takeaway: Noncompliance can cost you thousands of dollars in penalties.
-Click on your state in the chart above to get the skinny on your state's Workers' Comp requirements and penalties.
+Click on your state in the chart above to learn more about your state's Workers' Comp requirements and penalties.

 2. Workers’ Comp Noncompliance Can Mean Criminal Charges in Some States